Top 10 Things to Do on the Great Ocean Road, VIC

 9. Explore the Otway Ranges on a e-bike

-For deep relaxation of a very different kind and one of the most nurturing experiences you can gift to your mind, body and spirit, take a ride through the magnificent scenery of the Old Beechy Rail Trail on an e-bike tour with Otway e bikes.
-The tour is conducted on electric power-assisted bikes, which is a fancy way of saying it’ll be the best bike ride you’ve ever had — because if the going gets tough, the ‘e’ gets going!
+If you prefer to find inner peace through physical activity, hit the Old Beechy Rail Trail on an e-bike tour with Otway e bikes.
+The tour is conducted on electric power-assisted bikes — and if the going gets tough, the ‘e’ gets going!
 You’ll get training on the bike’s features in your pre-ride briefing.
-All you need is a moderate level of fitness, the ability to ride a regular bike and the desire to get up close and personal with the glorious Otway Ranges.
+All you need is a moderate level of fitness, the ability to ride a regular bike, and the desire to get up close and personal with the glorious Otway Ranges.

 Ten of the best things to do on the Great Ocean Road